ibm-cloud-docs/containers/cs_ingress_about.md

 **Classic clusters: ALB IP addresses**

 In classic clusters, the Ingress subdomain for your cluster is linked to the public ALB IP addresses.
 You can find the IP address of each public ALB by running `ibmcloud ks alb ls --cluster <cluster_name_or_ID>` and looking for the **ALB IP** field.
 The portable public and private ALB IP addresses are provisioned into your IBM Cloud infrastructure account during cluster creation and are static floating IPs that do not change for the life of the cluster.
-If the worker node is removed, a `Keepalived` daemon that constantly monitors the IP automatically reschedules the ALB pods that were on that worker to another worker node in that zone.
+If the worker node is removed, Kubernetes deployment manager reschedules the ALB pods that were on that worker to another worker node in that zone.
 The rescheduled ALB pods retain the same static IP address.
 However, if you remove a zone from a cluster, then the ALB IP address for that zone is removed.

 **VPC clusters: ALB hostnames**